hollyschinsky/ConferenceTracker/index.md

 ---
 layout: home
-title: Cordova / PhoneGap Workshop
+title: PhoneGap Workshop
 ---
-In this tutorial, you will learn strategies and best practices to build native-like mobile applications with HTML, JavaScript, and CSS.
-You will build an Apache Cordova (aka PhoneGap) Employee Directory application from scratch using the Single Page Architecture, HTML templates, touch events, and performance optimization techniques.
+In this workshop you will learn how to create a hybrid mobile application using your PhoneGap with HTML, JavaScript and CSS. you will learn about many best practices and performance optimization techniques along the way.

+We'll be building a working Conference Application from scratch that manages a set of sessions and speakers.

 ## What You Will Learn:

-- How to create and build (compile and package) a Cordova project using the CLI (Command Line Interface).
+- How to create and build (compile and package) a PhoneGap project using the CLI (Command Line Interface).

+- How to create a PhoneGap project using the PhoneGap Desktop App.

+- How to test a PhoneGap project using the PhoneGap Developer App on your mobile device.

 - How to use different data storage strategies.

-- How to use several Cordova APIs such as Geolocation, Contacts, and Camera.
+- How to build an application using a single-page architecture and HTML templates.

 - How to handle specific mobile challenges such as touch events, scrolling, styling, page transitions, etc.

-- How to build an application using a single-page architecture and HTML templates.
+- How to use several PhoneGap APIs via plugins.

 ## Requirements